Improtics

 A white-label partner charges $350 to $500 per account per month.
 At 5 accounts, that is $21,000 to $30,000 per year.
 Less than a third of the hire.
 And you pay nothing for idle time, because there is no idle time.

 We learned this the hard way.
 Fixed salaries make sense when client revenue is predictable, and in this business it almost never is.
 When you carry payroll that does not flex with the work coming in, the math creates pressure that has nothing to do with the quality of the people doing it.
 That tension is exactly why a flexible delivery model serves agency partners better - costs that move with revenue instead of against it.
+It is the single biggest reason agencies outsource Google Ads rather than staff up early.

 The Hiring Trap (I Have Watched It Destroy Margins)